AngeloDotNet/MinimalApi.AuthJWTIdentity/README.md

 At the moment the configuration of the JWT token parameters have been replicated in the appsettings.json file of the 3 API projects.

+It is possible to implement complete JWT token management by adding users, roles, permissions and much more dynamically.
+To do this, you need to integrate this [library](https://github.com/AngeloDotNet/Packages.MinimalApi.Identity) into your project.

 Comments and/or suggestions are always welcome.